rust-lang/rust/doc/rust.md

 #### Swap expressions

-A _swap experssion_ consists of an *lval* followed by a bi-directional arrow (`<->`) and another *lval* expression.
+A _swap expression_ consists of an *lval* followed by a bi-directional arrow (`<->`) and another *lval* expression.

 Evaluating a swap expression causes, as a side effect, the vales held in the left-hand-side and right-hand-side *lvals* to be exchanged indivisibly.

-Evaluating a move expression does not effect reference counts nor does it cause a deep copy of any unique structure pointed-to by the moved *rval*.
+Evaluating a move expression does not change reference counts, nor does it cause a deep copy of any unique structure pointed to by the moved *rval*.
 Instead, the move expression represents an indivisible *exchange of ownership* between the right-hand-side to the left-hand-side of the expression.
 No allocation or destruction is entailed.